24 November 2017 - Three things strike me when I arrive in Nairobi.

 As for the few monkeys - yes, I saw them.

 And the giraffes.
 And the hippos, and crocodiles, and two lionesses playing with their cubs.
 In the distance, a rhinoceros or two, their path crossed by a herd of nonchalant zebras.
 Ostriches, impalas, gazelles.
 Almost everything other than the elephant lives here.

 The park isn't fenced, although there is a gate.
 Warthogs and monkeys have no trouble getting out and I saw them wandering around the streets near the park.
-Drivers are only mildly surprised - they reserve real shock for the occasional lion who accidentally wanders out of the park.
+Drivers are only mildly surprised - they reserve real shock for the occasional lion who accidentally leaves the park and heads into town.

 There are great reviews about this elephant and rhinoceros orphanage - and rightly so.
 Yes, it's a bit showy and crowded, but little can equal the sight of baby elephants, some only weeks old, strutting their stuff across the mud and making a beeline for their pre-filled milk bottles.
 Even the youngest exhibit plenty of character, clamoring for a second helping.

 The elephants are all rescues — found after their mothers died, sometimes of natural causes but more often at the hands of poachers who sell tusks for ivory, mostly to wealthy Asian buyers.
 The orphaned calves are captured and transported to the Trust, where they are watched around the clock.
 It may take years to rehabilitate an elephant and prepare it for release into the wild but the Trust is often their only hope for survival.